Funded Partners

 Hours: Mon – Fri, 8am – 4pm

 The Student Assistance Program (SAP) is an evidenced-based prevention and intervention framework that can be tailored to each school and community served.
-For over 30 years, SAP has addressed social and emotional issues that are barriers to a young person’s success in life.
+For nearly 40 years, SAP has addressed social and emotional issues that are barriers to a young person's success in life.
 The goal of STARS services is to see young people healthy, hopeful and connected as they pursue their unlimited potential.
-STARS in-school staff provides students, their families, and schools with support to address the mental health issues young people are facing today.
+STARS in-school staff provides students, their families, and schools with support and counseling to address the mental health issues young people are facing today.
 The program provides services to schools to address substance misuse, violence and bullying.
 SAP assists students in achieving academic and social success by promoting healthy development, reducing hurdles to learning and building upon strengths.

 Sumner County CASA